HURT ON THE JOB? CALL HHR!

 An employee has 120 days to file a claim after they have been injured.
 Notably, it does not matter how an injury occurs while on the job—it only matters that the injury occurred while working for the company the claim is being filed against.
 It is incredibly important to inform an employer immediately after an accident.
 Doing this will create a record of when the accident happened and helps to prove your injuries occurred while working.

-Leaders in Pennsylvania Personal Injury Law
+Leaders in Pennsylvania Construction Injury Law

 If you are struggling to be compensated for your injuries, Handler, Henning & Rosenberg is here to help.
 Since 1922, the injury lawyers at HHR have vigorously fought for the best possible results for their clients.
 We hold employers accountable for the injuries experienced by their employers.
 Our attorneys will apply their vast experience to your construction accident case and will seek the compensation you deserve.
 We understand the pain that medical debt, lost wages, physical injury, and mental anguish causes.
 When an injury happens at work, time is crucial.
 Call us today to begin your best possible recovery.